stakater-archive/StakaterCloudDocs-Archived/content/sre/applications/cloud-native-app.md

 ### How?

 Stakater application helm chart always sets default requests and limits: https://github.com/stakater-charts/application/blob/master/application/values.yaml#L142 but ofcourse each application can individually override them

+## 23. Alerts

+### What?

+Automated notifications on defined trigger.

+### Why?

+You need to know when your service degrades.

+### How?

+Platform includes a managed Prometheus; just define a PrometheusRule.

 # Acknowledgements